-April is Alcohol Awareness Month is just around the corner in April.
+Alcohol Awareness Month is just around the corner in April.
 Created by the National Council on Alcoholism and Drug Dependence in 1987, the focus of this campaign is to bring awareness to alcoholism and recovery.
-The theme for this year is “Changing Attitudes: It’s not a ‘rite of passage.’”
-This is particularly relevant for alcohol retailers such as convenience stores.
-As an alcohol seller, you have a social responsibility to ensure everyone on your staff follows alcohol sales laws to the letter.
-Alcohol Awareness Month is the perfect time to conduct responsible alcohol sales training.
-Make sure you’re covering the following topics.
+Alcoholism and alcohol overconsumption is a societal problem, and all businesses that sell alcohol can be part of the solution by following alcohol sales laws.
+Alcohol Awareness Month is the perfect time for your convenience store to conduct responsible alcohol sales training.
+Make sure your employees walk away from your training with this knowledge:

 Know the consequences.
-It’s estimated that nearly 88,000 people die from alcohol-related causes in the U.S. ever year.
+It’s estimated that nearly 88,000 people die from alcohol-related causes in the U.S. every year.
 According to the National Institute of Alcohol Abuse and Alcoholism, excessive alcohol consumption is one of the leading causes of preventable deaths in the United States.
-If you sell alcohol to someone without following the law, you can be held personally liable for injuries, property damages, or deaths that happen as a result of the alcohol you illegally sold.
+If you sell alcohol to someone without following federal, state, and local compliance laws, you can be held personally liable for injuries, property damages, or deaths that happen as a result of the alcohol you illegally sold.

 Do not sell to anyone under 21.
 Teens and young adults are at an even greater risk of being injured or killed in an alcohol-related accident.
 It is a federal crime to sell alcohol to anyone who is under the age of 21.
 A good guideline many stores use is to card anyone who looks under 35.
 Since this is ultimately a judgment call, an even more stringent guideline is to simply card everyone, regardless of how old they look.
 Every employee tasked with selling alcohol must be thoroughly trained on store policy as well as how to check IDs and how to spot fake ones.

 Do not sell to anyone who you suspect may be buying for a minor.
 Underage would-be drinkers can be sneaky.
 They may loiter outside the store and ask adults to purchase alcohol for them.
 Keep an eye out for suspicious behavior outside the store or near the cooler.
 If you have any reason to suspect a person is buying alcohol for a minor, refuse the sale.